camachojua/unam/README.md

 Example
 ---------------------

-A minimal working example should have this:
+A minimal working example should have this structure:

 ```
 \documentclass[12pt]{unam}